-In parallel with the increasing use of 18F-FDG-PET/CT for therapy monitoring in conventional oncology, this application has also been suggested for NETs.
-However, because of the low proliferation and low metabolic activity of NET cells, they are generally not 18F-FDG avid (26).
-By contrast, the large majority of NETs expresses SSTRs and shows high 68Ga-SSA uptake.
-Consequently, 68Ga-DOTATOC and 68Ga-DOTATATE have been tested to assess NET therapy response (6, 24, 27).
-In one study (24) the authors found that the changes in tumor standardize uptake value (SUV) between baseline and follow-up 68Ga-DOTATOC-PET/CT did not correlate to the outcome of PRRT.
-This was also found in another study (27), although changes in the tumor-to-spleen SUV ratio between baseline and follow-up 68Ga-DOTATOC were shown more accurate than changes in tumor SUV{max} to evaluate the response to PRRT.
-The problems of applying static tumor uptake measurements in these two therapy monitoring studies may be explained, at least partly, by the results in a recent study (6) on 68Ga-DOTATOC and 68Ga-DOTATATE.
-In this study, SUV saturated at a static value for high net uptake rate K_i, especially for higher SUV values (>20-25).
+In parallel with the increasing use of F-FDG PET/CT for therapy monitoring in conventional oncology, this application has also been suggested for NETs.
+However, because of the low proliferation and low metabolic activity of NET cells, they are generally not F-FDG-avid (26).
+By contrast, most NETs express SSTRs and show high Ga-SSA uptake.
+Consequently, Ga-DOTATOC and Ga-DOTATATE have been tested to assess NET therapy response (6,24,27).
+In 1 study (24), the authors found that the changes in tumor SUV between baseline and follow-up 68Ga-DOTATOC PET/ CT did not correlate to the outcome of PRRT.
+This was also found in another study (27), although changes in the tumor-to-spleen SUV ratio between baseline and follow-up Ga-DOTATOC were shown to be more accurate than changes in tumor $SUV{max}$ to evaluate the response to PRRT.
+The problems of applying static tumor uptake measurements in these 2 therapy monitoring studies may be explained, at least partly, by the results in a recent study (6) on Ga-DOTATOC and Ga-DOTATATE.
+In this study, SUV saturated at a static value for high net uptake rate $(K_i)$ , especially for higher SUVs (>20-25).
 Hence, SUV does not appear to reflect SSTR density for tumors with high receptor expression.
-Consequently, changes in K_i may better reflect treatment response than changes in SUV.
+Consequently, changes in $K_i$ may better reflect treatment response than changes in SUV.

-In order to facilitate the clinical use of K_i, accurate and reliable computation of parametric images showing K_i at the voxel level is desirable.
-Moreover, information on K_i at voxel level provides information on tumor heterogeneity that is lost when average tumor K_i is assessed.
-The aim of this study was to evaluate methods for computation of parametric K_i images by comparison to volume of interest (VOI)-based methods.
-A secondary aim was to explore the conditions for lesion detection in K_i images by assessing the image contrast in terms of tumor-to-liver ratios compared to those in static SUV images.
+To facilitate the clinical use of $K_i$ , accurate and reliable computation of parametric images showing $K_i$ at the voxel level is desirable.
+Moreover, information on $K_i$ at the voxel level provides information on tumor heterogeneity that is lost when average tumor $K_i$ is assessed.
+The aim of this study was to evaluate methods for computation of parametric $K_i$ images by comparison to volume of interest (VOI)-based methods.
+A secondary aim was to explore the conditions for lesion detection in $K_i$ images by assessing the image contrast in terms of tumor-to-liver ratios compared with those in static SUV images.